feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The Sources

 The archipelago at that time is understood to cover the states along the Malacca Straits, through to the eastern parts of contemporary Indonesia.
 The sources originating from those coastal kingdoms, consist of Malay traditional writings, particularly those with a historical emphasis such as sejarah, syair,6 salasilah, tarikh and hikayat.
 Unfortunately, these traditional writings cannot be counted as sources for the establishment of the sahbandar.
 Sejarah, salasilah, tarikh, hikayat are literary forms mainly devoted to the Rajas and Sultans and their families.
 For the greatest part, they describe the royal surroundings, royal disputes, court life or war with other kingdoms.
 This is quite understandable, as such writings were executed under the Sultan's orders.
-Although there are sometimes a few lines relating to the trading activities of the kingdom, they do not say much about how trade was conducted or how the person in charge of foreign commerce performed his duties. | discovered this by examining the Sejarah Melayu (Sulalatus Salatina),7 Kronika Pasai 8 and Adat Raja-Raja Melayu.?
+Although there are sometimes a few lines relating to the trading activities of the kingdom, they do not say much about how trade was conducted or how the person in charge of foreign commerce performed his duties.
+I discovered this by examining the Sejarah Melayu (Sulalatus Salatina),7 Kronika Pasai 8 and Adat Raja-Raja Melayu.?
 Syair dealing with Dutch attacks on Makassar and Siak mentioned the involvement of the sahbandar, yet there was almost nothing on how his authority functioned.